Mind Is the Magic

 "Mind Is the Magic" is a song performed by American singer-songwriter Michael Jackson, written in 1989 for Siegfried & Roy's 'Beyond Belief Show' in Las Vegas.
-The song was released as a single in Europe on February 26, 2010, from the compilation album Mind Is the Magic: Anthem for the Las Vegas Show but was first released on Siegfried & Roy's Dreams & Illusions in 1995.
+The song was first released on Siegfried & Roy's Dreams & Illusions in 1995.
+It was later re-released as a single in Europe on February 26, 2010, from the compilation album Mind Is the Magic: Anthem for the Las Vegas Show.

 "Mind Is the Magic" reached No. 80 in France on April 3, 2010.
 Jackson gave his permission for Siegfried & Roy to release this song on their German album Dreams & Illusions in 1995.
 The introduction from the song formed part of "The Drill" segment planned for Jackson's This Is It concerts.